jest-community/vscode-jest/README.md

 >
 ### Debug Config

-This extension looks for `"vscode-jest-tests"` debug config in the workspace `.vscode/launch.json`.
+This extension looks for jest specific debug config (`"vscode-jest-tests"` or `"vscode-jest-tests.v2"`) in the workspace `.vscode/launch.json`.
 If not found, it will attempt to generate a default config that should work for most standard jest or projects bootstrapped by `create-react-app`.

 If the default config is not working for your project, you can either use the [setup wizard](setup-wizard.md), probably the easier approach (available in v4), or edit the `launch.json` file manually.